 Certifications and Licensure for Computer Science Majors

-According to the BLS, computer and information research scientists do not need any certifications to practice.
+According to the BLS, computer and information research scientists are not required to have certifications to practice.
 However, earning certifications and licensure can help individuals position themselves as competitive job candidates.
 Read below for three licenses and certifications that can benefit computer science professionals.

 Scholarships can lower out-of-pocket expenses and future student loan payments.
 However, scholarships are often competitive.
 To improve your chances of earning a scholarship, apply for funds reserved exclusively for graduate students studying computer science.
 See below for five scholarships for computer science graduate students.